-Also, under New Business, Commission members reviewed a binding recommendation from the DNA Subcommittee regarding the New York City OCME Department of Forensic Sciences' validation on Mitochondrial DNA Massively Parallel Sequencing.
-Members from the laboratory were available for questions from the Commission Members.
-After discussion, Chairman Green made a motion to send the binding recommendation back to Subcommittee members to review the validation, considering the updated documents submitted by the laboratory.
-The motion was seconded by Ms. De Castro and approved unanimously.
-Last, under New Business, Dr. Dooley discussed accreditation compliance.
+Last under Old Business, Commission members reviewed the resubmitted binding recommendation from the DNA Subcommittee regarding the New York City OCME Department of Forensic Sciences' updated validation on Mitochondrial DNA Massively Parallel Sequencing.
+Members from the laboratory were available for questions from Commission Members.
+After discussion, Chairman Green asked for a motion to approve the binding recommendation.
+The motion was made by Dr. Buffolino, seconded by Judge Mazzarelli, and approved unanimously.